 The Committee recommends that the Government support public trust of the agriculture and agri-food sector through focused efforts to increase robustness and confidence in assurance systems and regulatory systems, and financial support for public awareness activities that are grounded in scientific information.

 Looks like there will be some low hanging fruit that organizations like ours can bite into when this Ag policy rolls out in 2018.
-Meanwhile, we will work on digesting this feeling comparing Canada’s Agriculture Policy to Canada’s Food Policy is less like comparing oranges to apples and more like comparing certified organic ethanol jet fuel to a doctor’s prescription for an apple a day.
+Meanwhile, we will work on digesting this feeling that comparing Canada’s Agriculture Policy to Canada’s Food Policy is less like comparing oranges to apples and more like comparing certified organic ethanol jet fuel to a doctor’s prescription for an apple a day.